wdi-sg/gitbook-2019/03-html-css/positioning/07layout.md

 - or you can just use [lorem ipsum](https://www.lipsum.com/)

 1. Create a 2 column floated layout using percentage widths.

+> Note that this example is only the structure of the divs - it **does not** show the exact measurements of the elements of the design.

 ![https://github.com/wdi-sg/gitbook-2018/blob/master/images/basic.png?raw=true](https://github.com/wdi-sg/gitbook-2018/blob/master/images/basic.png?raw=true)

 2. Add a header.